ROSSROSALES/toolhub_records/README.md

 # History
 Newest

+ - Updated Records page with mock pie charts for visualization
  - Deployed Application to Firebase
  - Updated Home Page Buttons with Subtitles and Organized Game Page Interface
   - - Updated Spacing of Leaderboard and Records page